 As you decide whether the club program is right for you and your group, this toolkit will serve as your guide.
-You may also use it to prepare your application and to prep your school for the work ahead.
+You may also use it to prepare your application and to prep your campus for the work ahead.
 Becoming a part of this movement is exciting and rewarding, but we know it isn't for everyone.
-To make your best informed decision, please review the requirements, guidance documents and responsibilities of leadership.
+So please review the requirements, guidance documents and responsibilities of leadership carefully to enable yourself to make the best decision.

 We have an ever-expanding list of schools and student leaders committed to this work.
 We're in awe of their accomplishments.
-Because of our youth, we help realize critical policy changes in the best interests of children.
-We raise hundreds of thousands of dollars each year and introduce thousands of people to UNICEF's mission.
-Most importantly, we advocate and help achieve policy changes for issues vital to the survival, protection and development of the world's children.
+Because of their efforts, we raise hundreds of thousands of dollars each year, we introduce thousands of people to UNICEF's mission and we advocate for issues vital to the survival of the world's children.

-The staff at UNICEF USA and our National Youth Council are here to assist you.
+The staff at UNICEF USA and our National Council of youth leaders are here to assist you.
 If you have any questions or need additional information, please email us at volunteer@unicefusa.org.

-Sincerely,
+Sincerely.